NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ## Integrate with scRNA-seq data

-In this section we will compare the scATAC-seq data to scRNA-seq data from a similar starting material (although not from exatcly the same cells).
+In this section we will compare the scATAC-seq data to scRNA-seq data from a similar starting material (although not from exactly the same cells).
 Since it is easier to figure out which cell types clusters correspond to in scRNA-seq data, we will then use the scRNA-seq data to annotate the clusters in the scATAC-seq data.

 ### Gene activity matrix

-Gene activity scores capture how much open chromatin there is in the promoter regions of each gene (by defualt 2000bp upstream).
+Gene activity scores capture how much open chromatin there is in the promoter regions of each gene (by default 2000bp upstream).
 The assumption here is that open chromatin is a proxy for gene expression.
 Gene activity scores are represented as a matrix, with one row per gene and one column per cell.
-This makes the gene activitiy scores directly compatible with single cell RNA-seq data.
+This makes the gene activity scores directly compatible with single cell RNA-seq data.

 Calculating the gene activity scores takes around 10 minutes for 2000 cells and all genes.